Skip to main content

 We offer two “styles” of hooks: SWR and Realtime.
 The SWR hooks use the swr library to fetch data once and cache it.
 The Realtime hooks use Trigger.dev realtime to subscribe to updates in real-time.

-configured to poll for updates.
-But because of rate-limits and the way the Trigger.dev API works,
+It can be a little confusing which one to use because swr can also be configured to poll for updates.
+But because of rate-limits and the way the Trigger.dev API works, we recommend using the Realtime hooks for most use-cases.

 All hooks named useRealtime* are Realtime hooks, and all hooks named use* are SWR hooks.